 1 Credit.
 This intermediate course explores the reality of working as a health professional.
 The course will focus on current issues, ranging from legal and ethical matters to local and global concerns, pertaining to health care, with a strong emphasis on critical thinking and communication skills.
 A variety of controversial issues, such as abortion, genetic screening, euthanasia, etc., will be covered, along with career explorations and patient simulations.
-Prerequisite: Biology and Chemistry.
+Prerequisite: Biology, Honors Biology, Chemistry or Honors Chemistry.